CodecoolGlobal/threads-workshop-java-Wirek90/README.md

 ## Control access to coffee machine

-Now, try to actually make coffee (run `game.makeCoffee(order)`).
+Now, try to actually make coffee (run `com.codecool.coffee.game.makeCoffee(order)`).
 Unfortunately, this will not work with multiple threads: there is only one coffee machine, so only 1 coffee can be made at at time :(

 Try to control access so that only one thread makes coffee at a time.